Nicolas-Fernandez/GeVarLi/README.md

-# GeVarLi: GEnome assembly, VARiant calling and LIneage assignment #
+# GeVarLi: **GE**nome assembly, **VAR**iant calling and **LI**neage assignment #

 ## Description ##

-TODO more concise
+GeVarLi	is a bioinformatic pipeline used for SARS-CoV-2	genomes assembly from Illumina short reads with tiled libraries sequencing.
+The pipeline first control the reads quality and clean it if needed, and last submit obtained consensus sequences to Nextclade and Pangolin classification.
+Intermediates usefull files are	also provided, like alignement bam	files (use IGV), variants vcf files and genome coverage statistics.

+This is the **macOSX** version (specific conda environements).

 ## Badges ##